 Not Included: Hotels before and after the trip, alcohol and guide gratuities.

-Charter trips are available for groups of 6 or more.
+DISCOUNTS AVAILABLE: Charter trips are available for groups of 6 or more.
 This means your group has reserved the entire trip.
 Ask for details.

 Group discounts based upon the number of people in your party.